 Level of Approval Required in Provincial Agencies/Organizations whose Employees are Not Appointed under section 32 of the PSOA

-Role RoleWithin Ontario2Outside Ontario, within Canada and the USAInternational - Out Canada and the U
+Role Within Ontario 2 Outside Ontario, within Canada and the USA International - Outside Ontario, Canada and the USA

-Chair N/A N/A Minister
+Chair N/A 3 N/A 3 Minister

 Appointee Chair Chair Minister

-CEO N/A N/A Minister
+CEO N/A 3 N/A3 Minister

-Employee Manager/Supervisor CEO Minister
+Employee Manager/Supervisor 4 CEO Minister

 Consultant Contract Manager CEO Minister

-Travel within Ontario includes travelling:
+2 Travel within Ontario includes travelling:

-to the National Capital Region (Ottawa/Gatineau); and outside the province when it provides a more economical route between provincial destinations.
-Given the level of responsibility, no approvals are required.
+[•] to the National Capital Region (Ottawa/Gatineau); and

+[•] outside the province when it provides a more economical route between provincial destinations.

+3 Given the level of responsibility, no approvals are required.

-&lt;sup>4 According to the ministry's or provincial agency/organization's delegation of authority.
+4 According to the ministry's or provincial agency/organization's delegation of authority.